 Once you have your feature ideas, it’s time to choose which ones are going to the product roadmap.
-To be able to do this you will need to prioritize them.
+To be able to do this you will need to prioritize the ideas.

-When you’re developing a product, there is a great number of ways you can prioritize the features on the roadmap.
+When you’re developing a product, there are a great number of ways to prioritize features on the roadmap.
 Whatever method you choose, it’s important to cut subjectivity out of the equation.

-All those people who contributed with their feature ideas (you, your team and the users) will feel very strongly about their own ideas.
-But prioritization process shouldn’t be in favor of the loudest or most persuasive person.
+All the people who contributed with their feature ideas (you, your team, and the users) will feel very strongly about their own ideas.
+The prioritization process shouldn’t be in favor of the loudest or most persuasive person.

-It should be as objective as possible so that you end up prioritizing the features that are the right choice for the product and the majority of users so you can deliver the features that will add the most value first.
+The process should be as objective as possible so that you end up prioritizing the features that are the right choice for the product and the majority of users.
+This way, you can deliver the features that will add the most value first.

-As we said, you can try one of the many methods to prioritize the features, but in our roadmap, we use the ICE scoring system.
+As we said, you can try one of the many methods to prioritize the features.
+When it comes to Infinity and our roadmap, we use the ICE scoring system.

-However, ICE shouldn’t be taken too rigidly, it’s not supposed to be perfect — it’s supposed to help product owners evaluate ideas more easily and make data-driven decisions, instead of getting overwhelmed by everyone’s subjective opinions.
+However, ICE shouldn’t be taken too rigidly.
+This method is not supposed to be perfect — it’s supposed to help product owners evaluate ideas more easily and make data-driven decisions, instead of getting overwhelmed by everyone’s subjective opinions.